SAP-archive/teched2021-DAT262/exercises/ex1/README.md

 ## Generate Geometries<a name="subex2"></a>

 If you decided to upload the three database export files as mentioned in the header of this section, you can start the exercises with the script below.
-One of the things we are doing is to generate a geometries from the two DOUBLE columns "LAT" and "LON" in the table "AIS_DEMO"."AIS_2017".
-Actually, we will create two geometry columns - one is based on a round-earth spatial reference system (4269), the other one on a uses a projected system (32616).
-If you want to learn more on spatial reference systems, see the [spatial reference](https://help.sap.com/viewer/bc9e455fe75541b8a248b4c09b086cf5/2021_3_QRC/en-US/d6aaa035191546c38e06f34b3379496d.html).
+One of the things we are doing is to generate geometries from the two `DOUBLE` columns `LAT` and `LON` in the table `"AIS_DEMO"."AIS_2017"`.
+Actually, we will create two geometry columns - one is based on a round-earth spatial reference system (4269), the other one uses a projected system (32616).
+If you want to learn more about spatial reference systems, see the [SAP HANA Spatial Documentation](https://help.sap.com/viewer/bc9e455fe75541b8a248b4c09b086cf5/2021_3_QRC/en-US/d6aaa035191546c38e06f34b3379496d.html).

 ```SQL
 -- Create a database schema